 How often do I have to volunteer to remain active in the COP program?

-We ask COP members to complete a minimum of one 4-hour patrol per month.
-A COP patrol rotation schedule is completed one month at a time and there are no limits to the day of week or time of day COP members patrol.
-COP Members in Action!
+We ask COP members to volunteer for a minimum of one 4-hour patrol per month.
+A COP patrol rotation schedule is completed in advance.

 What are my next steps to becoming a Citizen on Patrol volunteer?

 Register for, and complete the upcoming Citizens Academy class*

 *After successful completion of the Citizens Academy, citizen on patrol ride outs and training with current COP members will be required.

 - Class days are Tuesdays & Thursdays beginning March 22 - April 12, 2022 (space is limited)

 - Class times are 9:00 am - 11:00 am